XinyueZ/NavigatorDemo/README.md

 > First version, the app has menu now, some UITests have been added for workflow, the architecture added , etc.

 After v0.1 there's a new branch [dev](https://github.com/XinyueZ/NavigatorDemo/tree/dev) for more developments.
+All other branches are feature, bug-fix or versions, they are not persistent and will be deleted after merged into [dev](https://github.com/XinyueZ/NavigatorDemo/tree/dev).

 v0.2
 > Bug-fix, more test-cases and tools.